The Browser App Dashboard gives you a high-level overview of your browser application performance. To access the Browser App Dashboard:

 Regions are subdivisions of a country, such as a state, province, or city.
-In the default map view, key performance metrics are displayed by country.
-You can check Show regions in Global View check box to view the key performance metrics by region.
-The grid view, like the map view, by default displays key performance metrics by country, but can also be configured to show the metrics by region.
-Because the map view displays fewer regions than the grid view, if you do not see a region displayed in the map view, switch to the grid view.
+In the default Map view, key performance metrics are displayed by country.
+You can check the Show regions in Global View box to view the key performance metrics by region.
+The default Grid and Map views display key performance metrics by country, but you can view metrics based on region.
+Because the Map view displays fewer regions than the Grid view, if you do not see a region displayed in the Map view, switch to the Grid view.

-An unknown location is one for which the agent cannot determine the country from which the request originated.
+An unknown location means the agent cannot determine the country from which the request originated.

-Browser snapshots capture and display a broad set of metrics associated with a single request.
-You can drill down into errors, and, if your app server is instrumented with server-side app agents, see any server-side transaction snapshots associated with that request.
-For more detailed information, see Browser Snapshots.
+The Browser Snapshots tab captures and displays a broad set of metrics associated with a single request.
+You can drill down into errors and view any server-side transaction snapshots associated with that request (if your app server is instrumented with server-side app agents).
+See Browser Snapshots for more information.

-The Browser App Usage Stats presents aggregated page-load usage data based on your users' browser type and device/platform.
+The Usage Stats tab presents aggregated page load usage data based on your users' browser type, device, and platform.

 - The slowest browsers in terms of total end-user response time.